-“Over the years I have found that Thermage is more suited to patients with thicker or oily skin.
-The reason for this is that the hearing of RF is dependent on tissue resistance, which tends to be higher is thicker skin with more sebaceous glands and hair follicles,” says Dr. Forman Taub, noting that men are good candidates for this reason, as they have thicker skin than women.
+After years of using the devices, Lincolnshire, IL dermatologist Amy Forman Taub, MD has found that Thermage is better-suited for patients with thicker or oily skin.
+“The reason for this is that the heating of RF is dependent on tissue resistance, which tends to be higher in thicker skin with more sebaceous glands and hair follicles,” she explains, noting that men are good candidates for this reason, as they have thicker skin than women.
 “Ultherapy can be used in thicker skin, but we have found that it works great in people with thinner or medium-thickness skin.
 Precise targeting with Ultherapy allows you to get really deep in thin skin, and the injury takes up more volume in the skin relatively.”

 Find a Doctor